tdar31/Twitch-Moderator-Bot/README.md

     * !r9k / !r9koff

         * The following turns robot9000 (r9k) mode on and off.
-Require viewers to send a unique message from their previous one.
+Requires viewers to send a unique message from their previous one and is meant to limit spam.
 This bot, channel mods and broadcaster are immune to this.

 1.  **Follower only Mode**